Ziehl-Abegg: Ziehl-Abegg KFT

-Ziehl-abegg US
+Ziehl-Abegg US

 Responsible for fulfillment of fans in the US and Mexico, The plant produces EC motors, AC fans, and ZA-Plus fans In the ECblue production center named from a suggestion made from by a prized apprentice named Alex Morales.
 Not to be mistaken by the first apprentice in the Guilford Apprentice program known as GAP in brief: Vance Brady who paved the path for the now strong and proud team of eleven technically advanced apprentices.
 The facility was expanded in early 2020 and now stands at over 140,000 square feet.

+Ziehl-Abegg USA

+Ziehl-Abegg USA Inc. is the North American subsidiary of the German high-tech company Ziehl-Abegg SE, headquartered in Künzelsau, Baden-Württemberg.
+Ziehl-Abegg is actively expanding its presence in the United States to strengthen its position as a technology leader in ventilation, control, and drive technology.